Lectures on Statistics in Theory: Prelude to Statistics in Practice: Bayesian hypothesis testing (model selection)

 As mentioned very briefly in Sections~\ref{bayesintro}, \ref{pseudobayes}, and \ref{intervalsummary}, the duality used in frequentist hypothesis testing (Section~\ref{duality}) is not used in Bayesian statistics.
 The usual methods follow Chapter 5 of Harold Jeffreys's book~\cite{jeffreys1961}: Bayes's Theorem is applied to the models themselves after integrating out all parameters, including the parameter of interest!
 This is typically presented by Bayesian advocates as ``logical'' and therefore simple to use, with great benefits such as automatic ``Occam's razor'' penalizing less predictive models, etc.

 In fact, Bayesian model selection is full of subtleties, and even for the experts, it can be a ``can of worms'' (James Berger~\cite{berger2006}, Rejoinder, p.\ 459).
 As just one indication, Jeffreys and followers use {\em different priors} for integrating out parameter(s) in model selection than for the same parameter(s) in parameter estimation.
 Here I mainly just say: Beware!
-There are posted/published applications in HEP that are silly (by Bayesian standards).
+There are posted/published applications in HEP that lack foundation, in particular by Bayesian standards.
 As mentioned in Section~\ref{pseudobayes}, a pseudo-Bayes example in PRL provoked me to write a Comment~\cite{cousins2008} that has some references to useful Bayesian literature.

 The dependence on prior probabilities for the {\em models themselves} can be factored out, leading to a ``Bayes factor'' that is the ratio of posterior odds to prior odds.
 However, the Bayes factor still depends on prior pdfs for {\em parameters} in the models, and this leads to direct sensitivity to the prior pdf for a parameter that is in one model but not in the other.
 For testing H$_0$:$\mu=\mu_0$ vs H$_1$:$\mu\ne\mu_0$, improper priors for $\mu$ that work fine for estimation become a disaster.
 Adding a cut-off to make them proper just gives (typically arbitrary) cutoff dependence.